Claim your freebie!

-Another issue for teachers is that they often must live in areas where housing costs are higher, simply because they need to be within travelling distance of their school.
+Another issue for teachers is that they often live in areas where housing costs are higher, simply because they need to be within travelling distance of their school.
 Some lenders recognise this and are happy to offer up to 100% mortgages in certain situations.

 Young, single teachers, especially, may struggle to get together enough of a deposit to be able to buy a house in an expensive area.
-Some lenders will take into consideration the fact that these young teachers will get yearly increments, until they are at the top of their pay scale and are prepared to offer them a slightly bigger loan than to Joe Bloggs.
+Some lenders will take into consideration the fact that these young teachers will get yearly increments until they are at the top of their pay scale and are prepared to offer them a slightly bigger loan than to Joe Bloggs.

 A mortgage is the biggest debt that most people are likely to take on, and it is vital that you get it right.

-How much to put down as a deposit, how much to borrow, and how long to pay it back over, are 3 big considerations.
+How much to put down as a deposit, how much to borrow, and how long to pay it back over, are 3 big decisions.

 Whether to choose fixed, variable, offset or capped mortgages is also a decision that you will have to make.
 I cannot advise you about what you should do, because everyone's circumstances are different.
-However, in general terms: